jvasile/app-skel/README.md

      go get github.com/pressly/goose/cmd/goose

-[Note we haven't implemented the template file or generate_skeleton yet.]
+[Note we haven't implemented the template file or generate_skeleton yet, and we don't use goose yet.]

 ## Docker Deploy

 You'll want to set postgres_password in your environment before